Researchers are very eager to safely store their data. | Renate Mattiszik

 - Mimic outdated software and hardware environments so that old files can still be used.
 The latter strategy is called emulation and is a lot more complicated and expensive than the previous two.

 Ricardo Seguel is one of the researchers (4TU.Centre for Research Data. n.d.) who - after his research - also archived his prototype software tool at 4TU.Centre for Research Data.
-In this way, he doesn't only keeps his data readable, but other researchers can also repeat his experiments.
+In this way, he not only keeps his data readable, but other researchers can also repeat his experiments.